lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 smooth experience for both students and teachers.
 (Trust me, setting up personal Python environments of students' own laptops is a nightmare.)

 How to get access to NI-edu-admin?
-Email Lukas (L.Snoek@uva.nl), who will add you to the NI-edu-admin Github repository.
+Email Lukas (his email address can be found on his [website](https://lukas-snoek.com/)), who will add you to the NI-edu-admin Github repository.
 In case you have access to a Linux server to use for Jupyterhub, see the installation instructions below.

 ## Installing Jupyterhub
 At the University of Amsterdam, we use Jupyterhub in combination with *nbgrader* on a shared server for our "labs" (i.e., the notebooks).
 If you have access to a Linux server *and* you have root access, we highly recommend to use Jupyterhub (and *nbgrader*).
 By far the easiest way to install Jupyterhub (for relatively small classes) is through "[The Littlest Jupyterhub](https://tljh.jupyter.org/en/latest/index.html)" (TLJH).
 Read through the [installation](https://tljh.jupyter.org/en/latest/install/index.html) manual on the site.
 Again, this is only possible if you have root access (i.e., you have *sudo* rights).

 ## Installing *nbgrader*
 Using the admin account, install *nbgrader* as follows: